Latest insight

 Responsible Person for Biocidal Products

-To legally place a biocidal product on the market, you must have a responsible person, referred to in the regulations as the Biocidal Product Authorisation Holder
+To legally place a biocidal product on the market, you must have a responsible person, referred to in the regulations as the Biocidal Product Authorisation Holder.

 3 images highlighting the word responsibility